Editor’s note: This article is being updated as more information is available.

 The process will be fascinating, even if they only get the doors open.

-Why did Ghost Town close in the first place?
+Why did Ghost Town in the Sky close?

 At one time, Ghost Town served as a worthy rival to the pre-Dollywood Silver Dollar City/Goldrush Junction theme parks.
 But as Dollywood and Pigeon Forge soared, Ghost Town began fading.